eigenpi/SPI-Controller-in-VHDL/README.md

 Each of these two SPI controllers have been tested.
 Each of the two tests involve two main components: (1) an FPGA board; I used DE1-SoC board and (2) a microcontroller board; I used an Arduino Uno.
-Here, you all files needed to replicate the two tests that verify the correct operation of teh two SPI controllers.
+Here, you find all files needed to replicate the two tests that verify the correct operation of the two SPI controllers.
 Complete Quartus II projects are provided in subfolders called "fpga".
 Complete Arduino sketches are located in subfolders called "arduino", for each test circuit.